davidryan59/ji-rcn/README.md

 For RCN it is necessary to specify an algorithm which maps any prime `p` to its prime comma `n/m`.
 For example, primes `5` and `7` are usually given commas `80/81` and `63/64` respectively.
 The primes used in the comma for `p` are usually `2`, `3` and `p` only (since limiting commas to these three prime components reduces computational complexity).
 Even with that constraint, algorithms tend to vary for higher primes.
 Three algorithms which have been developed are: `'DR'`, `'SAG'`, and `'KG2'`; these are each described in the paper above.

 The purpose of the `ji-rcn` npm package is to help convert between:
-- A musical interval with a width/size expressed as a rational number
+- A musical interval with a frequency ratio expressed as a rational number
 - Start and end points of the interval expressed as:
   - Notations from an RCN scheme
   - Frequencies in Hz